 3) to offer Recommendations concerning improvements to the Review process itself.

 In conducting its review, ATRT2 has engaged an Independent Expert to provide analysis and recommendations concerning the GNSO Policy Development Process (PDP).
 The Independent Expert’s analysis and recommendations inform ATRT2’s assessment of this important aspect of bottom up, multi-stakeholder governance.
 For clarity, the ICANN Board is only required to act on Recommendations offered by ATRT2 on this topic.
-The Independent Expert’s draft report is attached as Appendix A.
+The Independent Expert’s report is attached as Appendix A.

 II.
 OBSERVATIONS OF ATRT2